- What a TFSA is, and how it can help you save for retirement

 - How much you'll spend in retirement

-If you are one of those rare folks with a large TFSA portfolio, then congratulations!
-You might already be in position for the retirement you wanted.
-However, if you’re just starting to save for your retirement, earn a 6% return on your investments, and you plan on spending what the average Canadian does today in retirement… you might have a few years to go before you can retire the way that you want, but it definitely could be possible.
+If you’re just starting to save for your retirement, you invest at a balanced risk level, and you plan on spending what the average Canadian does today in retirement…you might have a few years to go before you can retire the way that you want, but it definitely could be possible.
 If you keep the fees you pay under control, you could potentially manage to do it before your TFSA celebrates its thirteenth birthday.

 This communication is intended for informational purposes only and is not, and should not be construed as, investment and/or tax advice to any individual.
 Trading in a TFSA may have tax implications.
 Please speak to a qualified tax advisor.